 Please let us know at the end of your stay if you have any unused towels or bed linen so we don't do unnecessary laundry.

-2013 Year of Natural Scotland and we'll be celebrating in many ways for example there will be a new board in the games room for weekly wildlife spotted!
-Of course there is an abundance of wildlife here to spot, but we are especially honored to be able to watch the Osprey's fishing in the Lake.
-Early morning a family of Deer can often be seen in the cooler months when the eating in the forest gets short, along with the odd hedgehog.
+There is an abundance of wildlife here to spot, but we are especially honored to be able to watch the Osprey's fishing in the Lake.
+Early morning a family of deer can often be seen in the cooler months when the eating in the forest gets short, along with the odd hedgehog.
 The ducks are wild, although you'd hardly know it and prefer to eat grains rather than the standard bread...although you can now purchase specially formulated duck food (along with bird seed) from reception, incase you were thinking of feeding them when you come!!
 A Pine Martin has also been seen lolloping around which is a real wheeze!
 We ask our customers not to feed the swans, when they get friendly and come out of the water they can be very intimidating for wee people and some big ones too!

 We have books in each chalet to help you identify both Scottish